epictitus/crunch-fitness/cr-db/README.md

 limit.
 1 million rows in a dataset would easily exceed that limit.

 Given my assumptions above, I would not store the data in a relational database.
-I would only use a relation database if:
+I would only use a relational database if:

 - There were complex interlinkages between data in the columns or between the datasets